“My music

 If you’ll be using music charts or lyric sheets, bring extra

-copies to the studio for the recording engineer.
-Someone else may
+copies to the studio for the production technician.
+He may

 hear an error that you miss.
 It’s faster and more economical to